Our Children's Trust: Legal Actions

-Organized by Our Children’s Trust, legal and administrative actions were filed against all 50 states and the federal government (Alec L. v.
+Organized by Our Children's Trust, legal and administrative actions were filed against all 50 states and the federal government (Alec L. v.
 McCarthy) in May 2011.
 The filings were accompanied by the iMatter March, international solidarity youth marches empowering youth to stand up for their future in over 175 marches in 45 countries.

 Juliana v.
 United States

 Juliana, et al. v.
-United States of America, et al. is a constitutional climate lawsuit filed in 2015 that is being brought by 21 youth plaintiffs against the United States federal government and several of its executive branch agencies and officers, including former Presidents Donald Trump and Barack Obama.
-The plaintiffs, represented by Our Children's Trust, include Xiuhtezcatl Martinez and future generations represented by climatologist James Hansen.
+United States of America, et al. was a constitutional climate lawsuit filed in 2015 that was being brought by 21 youth plaintiffs against the United States federal government and several of its executive branch agencies and officers, including former Presidents Donald Trump and Barack Obama.
+The plaintiffs, represented by Our Children's Trust, include Xiuhtezcatl Martinez, Vic Barrett and future generations represented by climatologist James Hansen.
 Some fossil fuel and industry groups were also initially named as defendants but were later dropped by a judge at their request.

 The lawsuit asserts that, by operating and investing in a national energy system that causes climate change, the government violated the youths' constitutional rights to life, liberty, property, equal protection of the law, as well as substantially impaired essential public trust resources.
-The complaint details how each of the 21 plaintiffs are individually injured by their government’s actions causing climate change and how the federal government has known of the dangers of climate change for decades, yet persisted in orchestrating a fossil-fuel based energy system.
+The complaint details how each of the 21 plaintiffs are individually injured by their government's actions causing climate change and how the federal government has known of the dangers of climate change for decades, yet persisted in orchestrating a fossil-fuel based energy system.
 The 21 plaintiffs seek a declaration of their constitutional rights and a declaration that the U.S. national fossil fuel energy system violates their rights.

 Juliana v.
 United States gained attention in 2016 when U.S. District Court of Oregon Judge Ann Aiken found, for the first time, that there is a fundamental right “to a climate system capable of sustaining human life" protected by the U.S. Constitution, allowing the case to proceed to trial.